demystifyfp/demystifyfp/content/fsharp/series/fstweet/following-a-user.md

 This would update the wall page when the timeline feed receives a new tweet.

-To have the wall page with a populate timeline, we need to fetch the tweets from the timeline feed just like what we did for fetching the user's tweet in the user profile page.
+To have the wall page with a populate timeline, we need to fetch the tweets from the timeline feed just like what we did for getting the user's tweet on the user profile page.

 ```js
 // assets/js/wall.js